 Best for: Buyers who value reliability and usability over all else

-Two powertrains were available for the 2018 model year, including a strong V6 gas engine and a frugal hybrid option.
-The 3.5-liter V6 in the RX 350 makes 295 hp and 267 lb-ft of torque.
-It’s paired with an eight-speed automatic transmission.
-The RX 450h uses the same V6, though tuned down a bit.
-In the RX hybrid, it's paired with electric motors to produce 259 hp and 247 lb-ft of torque in total.
-Hybrid models get a continuously variable transmission.
-Gas models are front-wheel drive with the option to add all-wheel drive (AWD), while hybrid models are AWD by default.
+Two powertrains were offered for the 2018 model year: a strong V6 gas engine and a fuel-efficient hybrid.
+The 3.5-liter V6 in the RX 350 produces 295 hp and 267 lb-ft of torque, paired with an eight-speed automatic transmission.
+The RX 450h uses a slightly detuned version of the same V6, combined with electric motors for a total system output of 259 hp and 247 lb-ft of torque, routed through a continuously variable transmission.
+Gas models are front-wheel drive with available AWD, while hybrid models come standard with AWD.

 Lincoln Aviator